Slugronaut/PGIA/README.md

 ![](doc/images/example07.PNG)

 As with all of the other elements you can choose to add any other number of visual flourishes you desire including the placement of the StackQty element.
-This is all rather long-winded though so if you prefer a shortcut you can simply copy the GridCell.uxml file found in PGIA's UI folder and start there, You'll still need to either define the border variables or override them in the UIBuilder yourself.
+This is all rather long-winded though so if you prefer a shortcut you can simply copy the 'GridCell.uxml' file found in PGIA's UI folder and start there, You'll still need to either define the border variables or override them in the UIBuilder yourself.

 <br />
 <br />